 Pancreatic cancer is the fourth leading cause of cancer death in both sexes accounting for 6 per cent of all cancer deaths.

-Head and Neck - Brain, Central Nervous System, and Eye
+Head & Neck Cancers - Brain, Central Nervous System, and Eye

 Eye cancer is rare.
-Each year, approximately 370 Canadians are diagnosed with eye cancer:
+From 2013, approximately 335 Canadians are diagnosed with eye cancer:

 Skin Cancer & Melanoma

 It is estimated that in 2017, 7,200 Canadians will be diagnosed with melanoma.

 In 2010, 135 Canadians died from endocrine system related cancers.
 Because these cancers are so rare, prognosis is not well known.

 Childhood cancer accounts for less than one per cent of all new cancer cases in Canada.

 The three types of cancer that account for the majority of new cancer cases in children 014 years of age in Canada are: